akutuzova11/currency-converter/README.md

 # Currency Converter

-This web application serves as a user-friendly currency converter that enables you to effortlessly convert popular currencies.
+This web application is your go-to tool for quick and easy currency conversions.

-You can convert from PLN to EURO, USD, CHF, and GBP with ease.
+Convert from PLN to EUR, USD, CHF, and GBP with just a few clicks.
+Enjoy hassle-free conversions every time!

 ![](https://github.com/akutuzova11/Currency-converter/blob/main/gif%20for%20readme.gif)